Edexcel Physics Waves Revision Notes

 Exam Questions

-Describe and explain the difference between transverse and longitudinal waves.
+Describe and explain the difference between longitudinal and transverse waves.
 [6 marks]

-Define both types, give examples, and explain their characteristics.
+Define each type, provide examples, and explain their characteristics.

-Explain how the wavelength of a wave affects its energy.
+Explain how the speed of sound changes in different media.
 [4 marks]

-What is meant by wave frequency?
+What is meant by wave interference?
 [2 marks]

 Practice Quiz